 There are simple ways to optimize your images both manually and through the use of plugins.
 The less strain on your site, the better.
-In fact, did you know that site speed is a key factor in your Google ranking?
-Because of this, knowing how to optimize images in WordPress goes hand in hand with creating a successful website.
+Did you know that site speed is a key factor in your Google ranking?
 If you’re learning how to use Google for profit and build an online business, this is a big deal.

 In this article (with video), I’ll show you how to add images in WordPress, how to edit images in WordPress, and how to optimize images in WordPress manually to improve site speed and loading time.
-I’ll show you how to reduce image size in WordPress and also connect you with my favorite plugin for optimizing images so your site will do all this automatically.
+Then I’ll also connect you with my favorite plugin for optimizing images so your website can do all this optimizing automatically.

 How to Optimize Images in WordPress & Improve Site Speed